As part of the SAT Suite of Assessments, the PSAT 8/9 makes it easier for students to navigate a path through high school, college, and career.

 Ordering deadlines vary by test date and school location.
 View all dates.

 Before test day, contract districts can use bulk registration to submit information electronically and securely.
-Users will be able to print pre-identification labels for student answer sheets, saving time on test day.
+Users will receive printed pre-identification labels for student answer sheets, saving time on test day.
 Learn more about bulk registration.

 District- and State-Level Data